Surfside condominium collapse: Rescue and relief operations

-On July 7, In a private morning briefing with families, and a later briefing for reporters, authorities announced the recovery of an additional 10 bodies, the largest number thus far found in any 24-hour period.
+On July 7, in a private morning briefing with families, and a later briefing for reporters, authorities announced the recovery of an additional 10 bodies, the largest number thus far found in any 24-hour period.
 This brought the number of known deaths to 46.
 According to Mayor Levine Cava, 94 were still believed missing.
-Miami-Dade Fire Chief Jadallah said that families of 32 of the victims have been notified, and stated that "we haven't transitioned" to a purely recovery operation, as would occur when rescue of additional survivors was deemed no longer possible.
+Miami-Dade Fire Chief Jadallah said that families of 32 of the victims had been notified, and stated that "we haven't transitioned" to a purely recovery operation, as would occur when rescue of additional survivors was deemed no longer possible.
 He said they had so far not detected any voids in the rubble that would be likely to shelter survivors.
 Tropical Storm Elsa weakened and made landfall significantly north and west of Miami, greatly reducing its impact on the ongoing operations at the site versus earlier predictions.

 Later in the day, authorities announced in another private briefing for family members that operations, now in their 14th day, were shifting from search and rescue to search and recovery.

 Subsequent recovery operation

 On July 9, the death toll rose to 79 after workers found an additional 15 victims.
 Binx, a cat who lived with the Gonzalez family on the ninth floor, was found alive.
 The survival of the cat gave relatives hope for additional human survivors.
 Seven more victims were found the following day, bringing the death toll to 86.
 43 people remained missing.

 On July 11, four more victims were found, bringing the death toll to 90, while the number of missing was revised to 31.
 On the following day, four more victims were found, bringing the death toll to 94, while the number of missing was revised to 22.
 One more body was found on July 13, bringing the count to 95.

 On July 14, the number of missing was revised to 14.
 Another body was found, bringing the death toll to 96.
-On July 15, the total confirmed deaths rose to 97, of whom all but 7 had been positively identified.
-The number of missing persons was reduced to 8.
+On July 15, the total confirmed deaths rose to 97, with all but seven positively identified.
+The number of missing persons was reduced to eight.
 On July 17, authorities positively identified 95 of the 97 recovered victims.

-On July 23, the Miami-Dade fire department left the area and discontinued the recovery effort.
+On July 23, the Miami-Dade fire department discontinued the recovery effort and left the area.
 Three days later, the final missing person was identified, leaving the final death count at 98, and an unborn child.